Python | Implementation of Polynomial Regression

 Why Polynomial Regression:

 - There are some relationships that a researcher will hypothesize is curvilinear.
-Clearly, such type of cases will include a polynomial term.
+Clearly, such types of cases will include a polynomial term.

 - Inspection of residuals.
-If we try to fit a linear model to curved data, a scatter plot of residuals (Y axis) on the predictor (X axis) will have patches of many positive residuals in the middle.
-Hence in such situation it is not appropriate.
+If we try to fit a linear model to curved data, a scatter plot of residuals (Y-axis) on the predictor (X-axis) will have patches of many positive residuals in the middle.
+Hence in such a situation, it is not appropriate.